KyleBibler/RPG-Engine/engine/docs/design-docs/complete-design.md

 # Design Overview for the Game Engine
-See the figure below for high level overview of engine class interactions [interactionchartlink] [interactionchart]
+See the figure below for high level overview of engine class interactions or follow [interactionchartlink] this link to view it in it's original form.
+[interactionchart]

 [interactionchart]: https://github.com/KyleBibler/RPG-Engine/tree/master/engine/docs/design-docs/game-engine-overview.png "Game Engine Overview"